 What Is MFA and Why Do I Need It?

-Multi-factor authentication (MFA), also known as two-factor authentication (2FA), is now the go-to solution for keeping your accounts safe and for good reason.
-It feels like every week there’s another report of a data breach exposing thousands or millions of usernames and passwords.
-If you’ve ever reused a password, multiple accounts could be in danger of unauthorized access from a single data breach.
-MFA helps keep accounts secure even if a password has been compromised.
+Multi-factor authentication (MFA), also known as two-factor authentication (2FA), is now the industry-standard solution for keeping your accounts safe—and for good reason.
+It feels like every week there’s another report of a data breach exposing thousands or millions of usernames, passwords, and other personal identifiable information (PII).

 What Is the Risk of Not Enabling MFA?

-A growing danger of account compromise is not merely the criminal using your account to send messages or purchase items on your dime, but that through enabling the MFA that you didn’t utilize, they can lock you out of your own account.
+A growing danger of account compromise is not merely the criminal using your account to send messages or purchase items on your dime, but that through enabling the MFA that you didn’t utilize yourself, they can lock you out of your own account.
 Once bad actors gain control of your account and turn on MFA, your ability to regain access may be a long, involved process—if you can regain access at all.